Welcome to the machine

 Good content can last you a lot longer

-It is therefore necessary that before you promote any content, you develop a list of influencers and promoters.
+It is, therefore, necessary that before you promote any content, you develop a list of influencers and promoters.
 What is the difference you ask?
-Well an influencer is someone with great clout and followership.
-It could be a news site, a prominent figure within your field or just someone with a lot of followers.
+Well, an influencer is someone with great clout and followership.
+It could be a news site, a prominent figure in your field or just someone with a lot of followers.

 What does this mean then?